-Any injury to the vertebrae can have serious consequences because the spinal cord, the central nervous system’s connection between the brain and the body, runs through the center of the vertebrae.
+Any injury to the vertebrae can have serious consequences.
+To clarify, this is because the spinal cord runs through the center of the vertebrae.
 Damage to the spinal cord can result in serious injury.
-Injury to the spinal cord at the level of the cervical spine can lead to temporary or permanent paralysis of the entire body from the neck down.
+Injury to the spinal cord at the level of the cervical spine can lead to temporary or permanent paralysis To explain, this could be the entire body from the neck down.

 At Medical City Children’s Orthopedic and Spine Specialists, our physicians have the experience and expertise to diagnose and treat serious, complex spinal conditions.
-Conscious patients with an acute neck injury may or may not have severe neck pain.
+Conscious patients with acute neck injury may or may not have severe neck pain.
 They may also have pain spreading from the neck to the shoulders or arms, resulting from the vertebra compressing a nerve.
 There may be some bruising and swelling at the back of the neck.

 “Quality of care is important in the treatment of spine and neck injuries.
 Across the board, our surgical infection rates are low and our patient satisfaction scores are high.
 We’ve performed more than 5,900 successful surgeries related to the spine and neck.”
 Shyam Kishan, MD